AndoGhevian/ComposeGenerator/README.md

 # ComposeGenerator

-Compose Generator designed to allow you easily syncronize or embed **generator functions**.
+Compose Generator designed to allow you easily synchronize or embed **generator functions**.

 ## Usage
 lets say you have generator functions **genFunc1**, **genFunc2**, **genFunc3**...